-b) Promote the operationalization of the Global Plan of Action to Combat Trafficking in Persons and incorporate the Toolkit to Combat
+b) Promote the implementation of the Global Plan of Action to Combat Trafficking in Persons and take into consideration relevant recommendations of the UNODC Toolkit to Combat

-Trafficking in Persons when developing and implementing national measures relating to trafficking in persons
+Trafficking in Persons and other relevant UNODC documents when developing and implementing national and regional policies and measures relating to trafficking in persons

 c) Monitor irregular migration routes which may be exploited by human trafficking networks to

-victimize smuggled or irregular migrants, and harmonize protocols at the regional and cross-regional levels on prosecution
+recruit and victimize smuggled or irregular migrants, in order to strengthen cooperation at bilateral, regional and cross-regional levels on prevention, investigation, and prosecution

-of perpetrators, as well as on identification of, and protection and assistance to victims
+of perpetrators, as well as on identification of, and protection and assistance to victims of

+trafficking in persons

-d) Share information and intelligence, including on the modus operandi, economic models and conditions driving
+d) Share relevant information and intelligence through transnational and regional

+mechanisms, including on the modus operandi, economic models and conditions driving

+trafficking networks, strengthen cooperation between all relevant actors, including financial

+intelligence units, regulators and financial institutions, to identify and disrupt financial flows

-trafficking networks, and enhance judicial cooperation and enforcement order to increase conviction rates and end impunity
+associated with trafficking in persons, and enhance judicial cooperation and enforcement with the aim to ensure accountability and end impunity

-e) Apply measures that specifically address the particular vulnerabilities of women, men, girls and boys,
+e) Apply measures that address the particular vulnerabilities of women, men, girls and boys,

-regardless of their migration status, that have become or are at risk of becoming victims oftrafficking in persons and contemporary forms of slavery by focusing on prevention, identification, protection and assistance
+regardless of their migration status, that have become or are at risk of becoming victims of

+trafficking in persons and other forms of exploitation by facilitating access to justice and safe reporting without fear of detention, deportation or penalty, focusing on prevention, identification, appropriate protection and assistance, and addressing specific forms of

+abuse and exploitation

-f) Ensure that definitions of trafficking in persons used in legislation, migration policy planning and in judicial prosecutions are harmonized with relevant standards of international law, inorder to distinguish between the crimes of trafficking in persons and smuggling of migrants
+f) Ensure that definitions of trafficking in persons used in legislation, migration policy and

+planning , as well as in judicial prosecutions are in accordance with international law, inorder to distinguish between the crimes of trafficking in persons and smuggling of migrants

-g) Strengthen legislation and procedures to enhance prosecution of traffickers, avoid criminalization of migrants that are victims of trafficking in persons , and ensure thatprotection and assistance to victims are not made conditional upon cooperation with the authorities against suspected criminals
+g) Strengthen legislation and relevant procedures to enhance prosecution of traffickers, avoid criminalization of migrants who are victims of trafficking in persons for trafficking-related offences, and ensure that the victim receives appropriate protection and assistance, not conditional upon cooperation with the authorities against suspected traffickers

-h) Provide migrants that have become victims of trafficking in persons with protection and assistance in the context of relevant judicial proceedings, such as temporary or permanent residency and work permits, to allow the person access to justice, including redress and compensation
+h) Provide migrants that have become victims of trafficking in persons with protection and assistance, such as measures for physical, psychological and social recovery, as well as measures that permit them to remain in the country of destination, temporarily or permanently, in appropriate cases, facilitating victims’ access to justice, including redress and compensation, in accordance with international law

+i) Create national and local information systems and training programmes which alert and educate citizens, employers, as well as public officials and law enforcement officers, and strengthen capacities to identify signs of trafficking in persons, such as forced, compulsory or child labour, in countries of origin, transit and destination

+j) Invest in awareness-raising campaigns, in partnership with relevant stakeholders, for migrants and prospective migrants on the risks and dangers of trafficking in persons, and provide them with information on preventing and reporting trafficking activities

 OBJECTIVE 11: Manage borders in an integrated, secure and coordinated manner

-25 We commit to manage our borders in a coordinated manner that ensures security and facilitates
+We commit to manage our national borders in a coordinated manner, promoting bilateral and regional cooperation, ensuring security for States, communities and migrants, and facilitating

-regular cross-border movements of people, based on the
+safe and regular cross-border movements of people while preventing irregular migration.
+We

+further commit to implement border management policies that respect national sovereignty, the

-rule of law and in full respect of the human rights of all migrants, regardless of their migration status.
+rule of law , obligations under international law, human rights of all migrants, regardless of their migration status, and are non-discriminatory, gender-responsive and child-sensitive.

-In this regard, the following actions are instrumental:
+To realize this commitment, we will draw from the following actions:

-a) Promote the operationalization of the OHCHR Recommended Principles and Guidelines

-on Human Rights at International Borders, including through cross-border collaboration

-between neighbouring States

-b) Enhance regional and cross-regional border management cooperation on proper
+a) Enhance international, regional and cross-regional border management cooperation,

-identification, timely and efficient referral, protection and assistance for migrants in
+taking into consideration the particular situation of countries of transit, on proper identification, timely and efficient referral, assistance and appropriate protection of migrants